c2m2/Neuro-VISOR/README.md

 - Git LFS version >= 2.10.0

-## Cloning this repository
-Git users (versions < 2.23.0) should clone the repository by using `git lfs clone` all other should use `git clone`.
+- Note: Git users (versions < 2.23.0) should clone the repository by using `git lfs clone`.
+All other should use `git clone`.
 For users of older git versions this remedies the problem that every LFS versioned file will ask the user for their password.

 ### Version Consistency
 A pre-commit hook will block commits made with inappropriate versions of Git, Git LFS, or Unity.
 Users should install the hooks by calling `./install_git_hooks.sh` from the root directory after cloning.
 - git lfs: `git lfs env` in a terminal/console.
 - git: `git --version`
 - Unity: see UnityEditor

-## Quick Start Guide

-# Use Guide
+-
 ## Starting the program

 Make sure that your HMD is set up and that you have gone through the first-time setup.
 Ideally you have tested several other programs on your headset before using this software.